vassao1/task-tracker/README.md

 # task-tracker | eng
 Simple CLI task tracker made to study PostgreSQL.

-To use it, create a `.env` file and follow the example in the `ENVEXAMPLE.txt` file to fill in the necessary fields for the code to work.
+To use it, create a virtual environment, run ```pip install requirements.txt``` and then create a `.env` file and follow the example in the `ENVEXAMPLE.txt` file to fill in the necessary fields for the code to work.

 # Usage:
 Type ```python3 cli.py --help``` to see the available commands.